Veloxia raises $3 million to expand beyond idle mobile games

 Big ambitions

-Görkem Oktay, general partner at Collective Spark, said in a statement that Turkey has been at the forefront of mobile gaming with many successful startups and multiple exits in recent years.
-In this context, he said his firm has been closely following the landscape for a long time and invested in the Veloxia team which he has known since inception.
-He said he looks forward to Veloxia publishing new games in various categories.

-Alyıldız noted that he will be attending the Game Developers Conference in San Francisco this year on behalf of Veloxia to help raise awareness of Veloxia in the mobile game community.
+Alyıldız noted that he will be attending the Game Developers Conference in San Francisco this year on behalf of Veloxia to help raise the company’s presence in the mobile game community.

 The company is currently working on a title in the multiplayer online battle arena games (MOBA) category.
 The hope is to produce the biggest game out of Turkey and to expand its overseas team and open North Europe offices.
 The company has raised almost $4 million to date.